 Another aspect that is unique to vaccine safety testing, is that unlike pharmaceutical drug testing, vaccines are rarely tested in isolation.
 The childhood vaccination schedule requires infants to receive multiple vaccinations against five to nine illnesses at each vaccination appointment.
 These appointments usually occur at ages two, four, six, 12 and 18 months of age.
-When testing a new vaccine in those age brackets, the researchers won't forgo the regularly scheduled vaccines so that they can determine the specific side effects caused by that new vaccine.
-Rather, the test vaccine and the scheduled vaccines are given all together in the same visit, sometimes they are even given into the same limb.
-When researchers observe side effects, they then conclude that it's impossible to determine which vaccine caused those effects.
+When testing a new vaccine in those age brackets, the researchers won't forgo the regularly scheduled vaccines to monitor carefully for any specific side effects caused by that new vaccine.
+Rather, the scheduled vaccines and the experimental test vaccine are given all together in the same visit, sometimes they are even given into the same limb.
+Later, when researchers observe side effects, they then conclude that it's impossible to determine which vaccine caused those effects.
 The Menjugate package insert alludes to this, saying:

 "In infants and children aged 12 through 23 months, symptoms including crying, irritability, drowsiness, impaired sleeping, anorexia, diarrhea and vomiting were common after vaccination but there was no evidence that these were related to Menjugate rather than concomitant vaccines, particularly DTP."

 Unfortunately, the deficiencies in vaccine testing do not end there, continue to the next article to learn more.

 CONTINUE to the next article Ch5: Article 3

 Phase I, II, and III vaccine trials are small - medical paper titled FDA Regulation and Evaluation of Vaccines Here